okta/okta.github.io/_source/_posts/2017-08-08-secure-spring-microservices.md

 ```
 {% endraw %}

 You’ll notice the `user` variable in the HTML.
-To resolve this, you need to change your `AppComponent` so it renders the Sign-In Widget.
+To resolve this, you need to change your `src/app/app.component.ts` so it renders the Sign-In Widget.
 Angular's `ChangeDetectorRef` is used to notify Angular when things have changed and rendering needs to process changed variables.

 ```typescript
 import { ChangeDetectorRef, Component, OnInit } from '@angular/core';